PIX: Ashwani destroys KKR on dream IPL debut

 Pandey, pressed into service as an impact sub with KKR reeling at 45 for five, could not make the opportunity count and was cleaned up by Ashwani in the 11th over.

-Dhir was in action again when Rinku danced down the track to smash a short ball from Ashwani two balls later but was caught at deep point.
+Dhir was in action again when Rinku danced down the track to smash a short ball from Ashwani two balls later but was caught at deep point and the MI fielder also took a fine diving catch in front of him at deep midwicket to dismiss Harshit Rana and help Vignesh Puthur add one wicket to his tally.